pranavsoni21/Writeups-and-Projects/writeups/Tryhackme/THM-Debug.md

 ### Initial Access

-Following the above methodology, created a php serialised code containing for creating the payload, which contains reverse shell.
+Following the above methodology, created a php serialised code for creating the payload, which contains reverse shell.

 ```bash
 ┌──(ghost㉿kali)-[~/tryhackme/debug]